+What follows is a very brief synopsis of some of the major reorganizations; it is not exhaustive of all minor changes within the headquarters.
 Command of TRADOC resided with the commanding general, assisted at his headquarters at Fort Monroe, VA, initially by a single deputy commander, a chief of staff, a general staff, and special staff.
 The general staff consisted of seven DCSs who managed the major elements of the headquarters and exercised staff responsibility for the commanding general to the installations, centers, schools, and other subordinate elements.
 The seven DCSs established in Headquarters, TRADOC in 1973 were responsible for Training and Schools, ROTC, Combat Developments, Resource Management, Personnel, Logistics, and Operations and Intelligence.
 In January 1974, the last named general staff agency was restructured as DCS for Operations, Readiness, and Intelligence.
 In 1974, schools was dropped from the title, but not from the purview of the DCS for Training.

 There were four major reorganizations of TRADOC headquarters since 1973.
 These occurred in 1979, 1990, 2002-03 and 2007.
 The 1979 reorganization, implemented provisionally in April and formally on 1 October of that year, was prompted by the decision of TRADOC CG GEN Starry to shift resources to the main mission components-the deputies for Training, Combat Developments, and ROTC.
 Another impelling cause was GEN Starry's decision to involve TRADOC more emphatically in doctrine development.
-The new structure retained the DCSs for Training, Combat Developments, ROTC, and Resource Management.
+The new structure retained the DCSs for Training, Combat Developments; and Rotter Management.
 It disestablished the DCSs for Personnel; Logistics; and Operations, Readiness, and Intelligence.
 The 1979 action established new DCSs for Doctrine, Personnel and Logistics, and Engineer.

 In 1990, the headquarters downsized with the rest of the Army.
 The offices of the DCSs for Personnel, Administration, and Logistics; Contracting; and Engineer; together with Surgeon, Chaplain, and other selected staff offices were merged into the DCS for Base Operations Support.
 The DCSs for Doctrine, Intelligence, and Combat Developments were merged into the DCS for Concepts, Doctrine, and Developments, with transfer of some functions to Headquarters, Combined Arms Center, which became Combined Arms Command in October 1990.
-A third major change was the establishment of the TRADOC Analysis Command (TRAC) at Fort Leavenworth, Kansas, as DCS for Analysis on the headquarters staff, albeit with a local staff representative.
+A third major change was the establishment of the TRADOC Analysis Command (TRAC) at Fort Leavenworth, KS, as DCS for Analysis on the headquarters staff, albeit with a local staff representative.
 This reorganization left the offices of the DCSs for Information Management, Resource Management, and Training substantially unchanged; the office of the DCS for Training was reorganized internally.
-The 1990 merger of the doctrine office with combat developments did not work well and on 1 October 1992 became the office of the DCS for Doctrine and the office of the DCS for Combat Developments.
+The 1990 merger of the doctrine office with combat developments did not work well, and on 1 October 1992, these functions became the Office of the DCS (ODCS) for Doctrine and the ODCS for Combat Developments.